 The House and Garden also open for pre-booked guided groups (min 20 people) on Wednesdays & Thursdays by arrangement.

 Did you know that two Compare the Market.com adverts have been filmed here?

 We also had a private visit by Their Royal Highnesses the Prince of Wales and the Duchess of Cornwall in July 2013.

 Admission price - £10 adult - children under 15 go FREE.
-Please note that Historic Houses members do not receive free entry on these days.
+Please note that Historic Houses members will not receive free admission on these days.

 Please visit our website for further information.